Elvin-Aurelio/Titanic-Survival-Prediction/README.md

 To prepare the data for modeling, we:

-* Dropped irrelevant features: PassengerId, Name, Ticket, and Cabin
+* Dropped irrelevant features: PassengerId, Name, Ticket
 * Imputed missing values in Age and Embarked
 * Encoded categorical variables (Sex and Embarked) using label encoding and one-hot encoding
 * Created two new features: